How to Videotape a “Talking Head”

 Decent audio is critical for a talking head.
 If a viewer can not hear what is being said, they will shut you off no matter how good everything else is.

 The best way to get great sound is to use a small lavalier microphone clipped close to the person’s mouth.
-6 inches away or so.
-A lav mic will disappear in your shot ad they are designed for just this purpose.
+6 inches away or so on the person’s lapel or collar.
+A lav mic will disappear in your shot and they are designed for just this purpose.
 Make sure no clothes are rubbing on the sensitive mic portion.
 I always hide the cord under the clothes if possible.
+This is because I think dangling cords look tacky.

 No matter what kind of mic you use, using a separate mic means you have to have a camera that allows you to plug one in.
 Small video cameras rarely have that option.

-If you do have a place to plug a mic in, even if all you get is a cheap wired mic for $25 bucks from a store like Radio Shack, your audio will be much better.
+If you do have a place to plug a mic in, even if all you get is a cheap wired mic for $25 bucks from a store like WalMart, your audio will be much better than if you relied on the camera’s on-board mic.
 If you go that route, buy an audio extension cord for greater flexibility in positioning.

 If all you have is a small video camera with a built-in microphone, then it will work best if you have the camera and mic about 2-3 feet from you.
-Speak fairly loudly.
+Speak fairly loudly, much more loudly that if you were using a mic closer to you mouth.

 No matter what kind of microphone you use, make sure all background noise is turned off.
 Record in as quiet an environment as possible.